EU leaders clash over Hungary and Poland budget veto | DW | 19.11.2020

 Germany's Chancellor Angela Merkel said the block means "we have to continue talking with Hungary and Poland."

-"There is consensus on the EU budget, but not on the rule of law mechanism," she told journalists meeting with EU leaders.
+"There is consensus on the EU budget, but not on the rule of law mechanism," she told journalists.
 The chancellor also said that she did not wat to speculate as to how the issue with Budapest and Warsaw would be resolved.

 Merkel also said said the bloc would discuss Turkey and its search for natural gas in contested regions of the Mediterranean at the next summit, in December.